yerayafonso/eldritch-backend/README.md

 ## Relational Database Architecture

-A normalised schema handles long-term "Cold Data" and persistent records, ensuring a clear separation between content, user identity, and match results:
+The DB stores long-term "cold data" and persistent records, ensuring a clear separation between content, user identity, and match results:

 - **Game Content Library:** Tables for `QUESTIONS`, `MONSTERS`, and `CHARACTERS` act as a read-only source of truth, ensuring that game balance and content are decoupled from core server logic.